awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/lab1.md

 {{%expand "Click to reveal detailed instructions" %}}
 1. Go back to the Jenkins home screen and **repeat the following for each of the five Apache build projects** that are configured in your Jenkins deployment:
     1. Click on the title of the build job and then click on the **Configure** link toward the left side of the screen;
     2. In the General section, click on the **Execute concurrent builds if necessary** checkbox and the **Restrict where this project can be run** checkbox.
-Next, enter **spot-agents** as the Label Expression (Note: if you select the auto-complete option instead of typing out the full label, Jenkins will add a space to the end of the label - be sure to remove any trailling spaces from the label before proceeding);
+Next, enter **spot-agents** as the Label Expression (Note: if you select the auto-complete option instead of typing out the full label, Jenkins will add a space to the end of the label - be sure to remove any trailing spaces from the label before proceeding);
     3. Click on the **Save** button towards the bottom of the screen.
 {{% /expand%}}